• Skip to primary navigation

 To make the apple layer

-• In a heavy sauce pan, add the diced apples, cinnamon, sugar and water.
+• In a heavy saucepan, add the diced apples, cinnamon, sugar and water.
 Let it cook on medium heat.

-For the milk layer
+For the milk pudding layer:

 • Garnish with some nuts, raisins, coconut flakes or cinnamon powder.